 The online camera also captures the lifeboat station Port Isaac, created in 1869 after the delivery of two boats, “Richard” and “Sarah”.
 Until recently, the former boathouse housed a post office, but now there is a gift shop.

 Today, the Port Isaac team and coastal rescuers work at the station 24 hours a day, 365 days a year, ensuring the safety of part of the north coast of Cornwall.

 In July 2012, the crew of the lifeboat were awarded medals for bravery following a dangerous rescue operation.

-Port Isaac is a popular destination for long walks.
+Port Isaac, where the live stream comes from, is a popular destination for long walks.
 Situated on the Southwest Coast path, the city is followed by tourists along the 1010 km National Trail.
 There are also shorter routes in the area.

 Watch other interesting Baltic Live Cam webcams from the UK – city of Sheffield, Robin Hood’s Bay, Dymchurch beach, Torquay Harbour, Tower Bridge in London, Carbis Bay in St. Ives, Old Birnbeck Pier, View of city of Watchet, Hampton Court Village.